-If you’re a system administrator, then you are able to grant a permission.
+If you’re a system administrator, then you can grant permission.
 You would have to do so by using the “chmod” command, followed by a “+”.
-If you ever wanted to revoke the permission, the process would look exactly the same.
-The only thing that you would have to replace is the “+” – you’d insert a “–” in its place.
+If you ever wanted to revoke the permission, the process would look the same.
+The only thing that you would have to replace is the “+” - you’d insert a “-” in its place.

 Question 6: What are ‘GSVs’?